undo76/toolkitr/README.md

 result = registry.call("get_weather", location="London")
 print(result)  # "The weather in London is sunny."

-# Execute a tool call from an LLM
+# Execute a tool call from an LLM (similar to what an LLM provider would send)
 tool_result = registry.tool_call({
     "id": "call_123",
     "type": "function",